Sturgis First United Methodist Church

-We have been able to mail the monthly newsletter during 2016 thanks to the many families that have sponsored the postage cost.
-We are beginning a new year shortly and asking anyone who is willing to sponsor a month to please sign up on the board outside the sanctuary.
-We are currently covered through March.
+We have been able to mail the monthly newsletter during 2017 thanks to the many families that have sponsored the postage cost.
+We are beginning a new year now and are asking anyone who is willing to sponsor a month to please sign up on the board outside the sanctuary.
 Unfortunately, the cost has gone up – the new monthly rate is approximately $80 per month.
 Thank you for considering this much needed and appreciated offering.

 I would like to start by saying thank you to Carol Sybesma who was Trustee chair for the past 2 years.
 Carol managed to keep the church and Parsonage up to date and made many improvements without breaking the budget.
 She will make it a tough act to follow.

 We wish Carol the best in the next chapter of her life.

 We have a good group of Trustees this year, but I like to think that every member of the church is a trustee of it.
 If you see a light on and room is not being used, turn it out.
 If you see trash on floor, pick it up.
 If you are the last to leave, be sure the door locks behind you.
 If you see something that needs repaired tell a trustee or leave a note in the office.
 If you use the kitchen, leave it cleaner then you found it.

 In February we have a Trustee Meeting scheduled for February 7 in addition to our safety information meeting set for February 4 at PM in the Parlor.

 New water softener, power washed and sealed parsonage deck, cleaned up flooded basement and reworked the drain so it should not happen again

 Sealed and striped the parking lots, Memorial Garden on South side of church, weekly church yard duties

 Scraped, sealed, and painted the Gathering room, installed an A E D machine and had a training class, replaced church organ fan motor.